 Customer Information Needed by Supplier

 When you decide to switch suppliers, the supplier will need your 22-digit Choice Service ID number, located in the meter box section of your bill, to provide to Duke Energy Ohio to process the switch.
 In addition to your Choice Service ID from your bill, the supplier may also ask for other information such as:

 - Basic personal information (like your address, telephone number, etc.)

 - Meter number

 - Social security number

-Upon request, Duke Energy Ohio will provide to any certified supplier the most recent customer information list.
+Upon request, Duke Energy Ohio will provide any certified supplier with the most recent customer information list.
 The list is updated quarterly.
 Your information is automatically included on this list.
-You will be notified via a bill insert of your options (to be added to or removed from the list).
+You will be notified via a bill insert of your options should you prefer to be added to or removed from the list.

 When shopping for a supplier, you will want to gather information from the supplier in order to make the best choice.
 Following are some questions you may want to ask the supplier.